oss-review-toolkit/ort/docs/how-to-add-support-for-new-package-manager.md

 1. How can you detect a project is using pnpm?

-The presence of a [pnpm-lock.yaml](https://github.com/pnpm/pnpm/blob/master/pnpm-lock.yaml) file can unique indentify that a project is using pnpm.
+The presence of a [pnpm-lock.yaml](https://github.com/pnpm/pnpm/blob/master/pnpm-lock.yaml) file can uniquely identify that a project is using pnpm.
-You can't say the same for `package.json` as there multiple package manager who use a `package.json`.
+You can't say the same for `package.json` as there are multiple package managers using a `package.json`.

 2. How can you get the declared license for a pnpm package??